it-arjan/WebEntrypoint/README.md

 see https://messagequeuefrontend.azurewebsites.net/systemlayout

 # Most interesting

-/QueueManager2.cs
+### /QueueManager2.cs
--async message processing code
+- async message processing code

--offers paralell & sequential executiong mode
+- offers paralell & sequential executiong mode

--uses sempahores implementing a max load on webservices
+- uses sempahores implementing a max load on webservices

--auto-switches to sequential mode when max load on a service is reached
+- auto-switches to sequential mode when max load on a service is reached

-/ServiceCall Folder
+### /ServiceCall Folder

--O-O including WebServiceFactory
+- O-O including WebServiceFactory

--async web service calls
+- async web service calls

-/Controllers
+### /Controllers

--Implementing the web api to drop a message in the queue
+- Implementing the web api to drop a message in the queue

-/WebSockets
+### /WebSockets

--holds the code for the (now secure) SocketServer + SocketClient
+- holds the code for the (now secure) SocketServer + SocketClient

-/Helpers/SettingsChecker
+### /Helpers/SettingsChecker

--Auto-checks if all settings are present in app.config
+- Auto-checks if all settings are present in app.config